- Leighton Crick

 Grand Traverse Timber Frame specializes in true timber frame construction, centered in the Grand Traverse area of northern Michigan.
 With decades of experience, we know how to build the best timber frame kit for your needs without wasting time, money, energy, or timber.

+Do you want to find out the best timber frame home plans and prices for you?
 Reach out and get in touch with us today to see how timber frames will end up saving you in the long run.